DougTrajano/ToChiquinho/docs/dataset/annotation.en.md

 - **Basic English** as it has the language used in the annotation tool.
 - **Native Portuguese** as the texts presented in the dataset are in Brazilian Portuguese.
 - A good understanding of offensive language (in Portuguese) and how to detect it.
 The concepts will be explained below.

+Note takers will be trained by the course [Comunicação Não Violenta - FECAP](https://www.fecap.br/curta-duracao/comunicacao-nao-violenta-1/) with the following syllabus:

+- Differences between negativity and toxicity in communication and behavior;
+- Toxic people and behavior;
+- Assertive behavior and communication;
+- Non-violent communication, awareness and non-judgment.

 ## Annotation Guidelines